-Africa has some of everything and we can accommodate almost all tastes and preferences from five-star hotels to luxury guesthouses, intimate and remote game lodges, homely “bed and breakfasts” and safari camps in the wildest natural surrounds.
-Most travellers to Africa enjoy staying in the unique Game Lodges.
+Africa has some of everything and we can accommodate almost all tastes and preferences from five-star hotels to luxury guesthouses, intimate and remote game lodges, homely “bed and breakfasts”, tented safari camps and even sleep-out experiences under the stars.
+Most travellers to Africa enjoy staying in the unique Safari Lodges.
 We strongly recommended that we reserve all your accommodation as far in advance as possible to ensure we are able to secure your top picks.

 - Do I need a visa?

 - Travel requirements vary by country, so please check each country’s visa process once you have booked your trip.
-Please note, minors to South Africa require Unabridged Birth Certificates.
+Please note, minors to South Africa and Botswana require Unabridged Birth Certificates and other important documents.

 - Passports MUST be valid for at least six months from your intended return date.
 We recommend a validity of nine months to prevent any problems.

 - There must be at least three blank VISA pages in the passport (these do not include endorsement pages).

 - Please note that Timeless Africa Safaris does not process visas.
 It is the traveller’s own responsibility to secure visas before departure.

 - Do I need to have any vaccinations?

 - We advise you to consult your personal doctor or a travel clinic, as to what vaccinations are necessary before travelling to the various areas in Africa – for the most up-to-date recommendations.